TorchMoE/MoE-Infinity/README.md

 - Offloading MoE's experts to host memory, allowing memory-constrained GPUs to serve MoE models.
 - Minimizing the expert offloading overheads through several novel techniques: expert activation tracing, activation-aware expert prefetching, and activation-aware expert caching.
-- Supporting LLM acceleration techniques (such as FlashAttention).
+- Supporting LLM acceleration techniques (such as [FlashAttention](https://github.com/Dao-AILab/flash-attention)).
+- Supporting multi-GPU environments with numeorous OS-level performance optimizations.
-- Achieving SOTA latency and throughput performance when serving MoEs in a resource-constrained GPU environment (in comparison with HuggingFace Accelerate, DeepSpeed, Mixtral Offloading, and Ollama/LLama.cpp).
+- Achieving SOTA latency and throughput performance when serving MoEs in a resource-constrained GPU environment (in comparison with HuggingFace [Accelerate](https://github.com/huggingface/accelerate), [DeepSpeed](https://github.com/microsoft/DeepSpeed), [Mixtral-Offloading](https://github.com/dvmazur/mixtral-offloading), and [Ollama/LLama.cpp](https://github.com/ollama/ollama)).

 MoE-Infinity is easy-to-use:

 - HuggingFace model compatible, and HuggingFace programmer friendly.
-- Supporting all available MoE checkpoints (including Google Switch Transformers, Meta NLLB-MoE, and Mixtral).
+- Supporting all available MoE checkpoints (including [Google Switch Transformers](https://huggingface.co/google/switch-large-128), [Meta NLLB-MoE](https://huggingface.co/facebook/nllb-moe-54b), and [Mixtral](mistralai/Mixtral-8x7B-Instruct-v0.1)).

 Note that: The open-sourced MoE-Infinity has been redesigned for making it HuggingFace-users friendly.
-This version is different from the version reported in the paper, which takes high performance as the top priority and uses NVIDIA Triton library as the inference engine.
+This version is different from the version reported in the paper, which takes extreme performance as the top priority.
 As a result, distributed inference is currently not supported in this open-sourced version.

 ## Contents
 - [Performance](#performance)